The Best Ocean-View Restaurants in Los Angeles

 Whiskey Red’s, Marina Del Rey

 As its name suggests, Whiskey Red’s is a choice spot for sampling whiskey while enjoying a great view of the Marina del Rey’s calm waters.
 Grab a seat outside next to a fire pit to watch the sunset while sampling one of the infused seasonal whiskeys, like summer peach.
-If that doesn’t satisfy your whiskey tooth, order The Whiskey Burger with whiskey barbecue sauce.
+If that doesn’t satisfy your whiskey tooth, order the Tasty Burger or the Crispy Mahi Mahi Tacos.

 Photography courtesy of Whiskey Red's